PX4/PX4-user_guide/en/flight_controller/pixhawk.md

 # 3DR Pixhawk 1 Flight Controller (Discontinued)

+> **Warning** PX4 does not manufacture this (or any) autopilot.
+  Contact the manufacturer for support or compliance issues.

 > **Warning** This flight controller has been [discontinued](../flight_controller/autopilot_experimental.md) and is no longer commercially available.
   You can use the [mRo Pixhawk](../flight_controller/mro_pixhawk.md) as a drop-in replacement.